"The most classic and promising trips has been long considered one of the world's greatest treks."

 From here the trail descends most of the way to Pokhara passing through the holy site of Muktinath.
 The Muktinath holy water-spouts are one of the sources of the Kali Gandaki River.
-This grand panoramic trek follows the world’s deepest gorge - the Kali Gandaki River valley passing the charming and quaint villages of Jomsom, Marpha-Tukuche, and Tatopani (hot spring), ending the trek at Pokhara, one of the most scenic places on this planet.
+This grand panoramic trek follows the world’s deepest gorge - the Kali Gandaki River valley passing the charming and quaint villages of Jomsom, Marpha-Tukuche, and Tatopani (hot spring), ending the trek at Pokhara, the tourism capital of Nepal.

 The dramatic deep valleys, charming traditional villages, Buddhist culture, and mountain scenery are a few of the highlights of this spectacular trek.
 This is a truly awesome experience on the Annapurna Circuit or around Annapurna.
 Sherpa Expeditions & Trekking guarantee the most memorable experience of your holiday with professional guides putting safety first.

 - This is Sherpa Expeditions and Trekking leading a scenic journey through the Marsyangdi & Kali-Gandaki Valley while witnessing varied scenery,